Noblesville’s Woodward family explains the state of family farming in Hamilton County

 “When you see a tractor on the road, pull over.
 It’s on its way out to a field to feed, clothe and enhance your life.” – The Woodward Family

-All agree that the family farm is a hard-working, sometimes rocky, but wonderful place to be and they plan to be there a long time to come.
+The family farm is a hard-working, sometimes rocky, but wonderful place to be, and the Woodwards plan to be there a long time to come.